MEng Projects

 The Project Computer Server

 The project computer server is rimmer.via.cornell.edu.
-All students doing independent projects have accounts on this server for project programming and testing.
-The environment on rimmer is similar to that for the ECE 5470 platforms: ecelinux-10 and the personal VM.
+All students doing independent projects have accounts on this server for project programming and testing and also on the ECE jhub..
+The environment on rimmer is similar to that for the ECE 5470 platforms and includes jupyter lab.
 Project image datasets are hosted on this server.